Anisotropic potential immersed in a dipolar Bose-Einstein condensate: Homogeneous system

 where $j_l$ is a spherical Bessel function, and $\theta$ is the polar angle of $\mathbf{r}$.
 The first term here is the Thomas-Fermi profile for a non-dipolar gas~\cite{Dalfovo1999}.
 The second part is due to the dipolar character of the medium; we have used the isotropicity of $V_i$ to simplify it.

 The uncomplicated form of Eq.~(\ref{eq:delta_n_weak}) will be modified for larger values of $\varepsilon_{dd}$.
 In particular, the density will include higher order harmonics, $P_{2n}(\cos\theta)$.
 We clarify this in Fig.~\ref{fig:1_0} by comparing Eqs.~(\ref{eq:delta_n_weak}) and~(\ref{eq7}) for a strong spherical Gaussian impurity, $V_i(\mathbf{r})=\mu \exp(-n_0^{2/3}r^2)$, and different values of $\varepsilon_{dd}$.
 At small values of $\varepsilon_{dd}$, Eqs.~(\ref{eq7}) and~(\ref{eq:delta_n_weak}) agree with each other, while becoming more different as the dipolar interaction becomes stronger.
-They retain similar angular dependence at all values of $\varepsilon_{dd}$.
-In particular, the density increases (in comparison to $n_0$) in the direction perpendicular to $z$, i.e., in the $xy$-plane.
+It is seen clearly that the Thomas-Fermi approach approximation has broken down in the bottom panel of Fig.~\ref{fig:1_0} as it produces a non-physical density at small ($\theta\lesssim \pi/6$) and large ($\theta\gtrsim 5\pi/6$) angles.
+This is discussed in more detail at the end of this section.
+These two equations do, however, retain similar angular dependence at all values of $\varepsilon_{dd}$.
+From Fig.~\ref{fig:1_0}~a), where the results agree also quantitatively, we conclude that the density increases in comparison to the non-dipolar solution, $\varepsilon_{dd}=0$, in the direction perpendicular to $z$, i.e., in the $xy$ plane.
 Indeed, it is easier to deform the system in this direction because the corresponding phononic excitations are softer~\cite{lahaye2009}.

 To further highlight the anisotropic character of Eq.~(\ref{eq:delta_n_weak}), let us study the gradient of the density.
 In the contact case, we have $\nabla n= \mathbf{F}/g$, where the `force' is given by $\mathbf{F}=-\nabla V_i$.
 This simple law follows from conservation of chemical potential throughout the sample and the fact that the medium is isotropic, so that we cannot assign any tensor to it.
 For the dipolar medium the situation is different, and the gradient is given not only by the external force, but also by properties of the medium (e.g., internal strain), which are anisotropic and non-local.